INTRODUCTION

 The acantholysis in PV occurs just above the basal layer of the epidermis, leading to a suprabasilar split

-The skin lesions can often initially appear on the scalp, face, and in a shawl-like distribution on the upper central torso.
+• Initially appear on scalp, face, and shawl-like distribution on upper central torso

 https://dermnetnz.org/topics/pemphigus-vulgaris